 - What a typical buying process looks like.

-Creating a targeted buyer persona will help you create a personalized SEO strategy that will help you get in front of the right audience, thereby improving your conversion rates.
+Creating a targeted buyer persona will help you create a laser focused experience and messaging that will help you get in front of the right audience, thereby improving your conversion rates.
 While it may sound complicated, you can easily create your buyer persona using a tool like Hubspot’s Make My Persona tool.

 How To Develop Your Own B2B SEO Strategy Roadmap In 2022 & Beyond